+Eye-Tech Day Surgeries Southside is licensed to Queensland Health, accredited with Global-Mark and meets all of the National Safety and Quality Health Service Standards.
 The facility has two Operating Theatres utilising the latest state-of-the-art equipment together with a three bed first stage recovery unit and a ten recliner chair, second stage recovery area.
-Eye-Tech Day Surgeries Southside is fully accredited against the National Safety and Quality Health Service Standards by the Australian Commission of Safety and Quality in Healthcare (ACSQHC).